alisaifee/coredis/docs/source/handbook/locks.rst

     using READONLY mode, if N/2+1 is synced successfully then break the check and return True, time used to check is also accounted into expire time

-    3.Use lua script described in redlock algorithm to release lock with the client which has the randomly generated token, if the client crashes, then wait until the lock key expired.
+    3.Use lua scriipt described in redlock algorithm to release lock with the client which has the randomly generated token, if the client crashes, then wait until the lock key expired.